JetBrains/kotlin-web-site/docs/topics/gradle.md

 * New Kotlin daemon instance starts only when Gradle runs a related compilation task and existing Kotlin daemons do not have the same set of JVM arguments.
   Imagine, your project has a lot of subprojects: most of them require some heap memory for Kotlin daemon but one module requires a lot (though it is compiled rarely).
   In this case, provide a different set of JVM arguments for such a module, so a Kotlin daemon with more heap size would start only for developers touching this specific module.
-  > In case when the difference is in the `Xmx` argument values, for example, running daemons have the `Xmx` values larger than is required by the new argument,
+  > In case when already running Kotlin daemon has enough heap size to handle compilation request
-  > one of such daemons may be used instead of launching the new one.
+  > even if other requested JVM arguments are different, this daemon will be reused instead of starting a new one.
   >
   {type="note"}
 * If the `Xmx` is not specified, the Kotlin daemon will inherit it from the Gradle daemon.